TUSHAR91316/AI-BASED-NIDS/README.md

 ## 📄 License

 This project is for educational use only.
-Adapt and expand as needed!
+Adapt and expand as needed!.